osinfra-io/gitbook-docs/product-guides/google-cloud-platform/landing-zone/google-cloud-networking.md

 ### VPC Name: `standard-shared`

-> NOTE: This VPC uses the same ranges for sandbox, pre-production and production.
-It uses the default size for the subnet's primary IP range, the subnet's secondary IP range for Pods and the subnet's secondary IP range for Services.
+> NOTE: This VPC uses the same sandbox, non-production, and production ranges.
+Each environment has a project and operates independently from each other.
+It uses the default size for the subnet's primary IP range, the subnet's secondary IP range for Pods, and the subnet's secondary IP range for Services.

 [GKE IPAM calculator](https://googlecloudplatform.github.io/gke-ip-address-management)

-We are breaking up the `10.0.0.0/10` CIDR block with the above calculator using the following inputs:
+We break up the `10.0.0.0/10` CIDR block with the above calculator using the following inputs:

 ```json
 {